cjoakim/azure-cosmosdb-changefeed/README.md

 for CosmosDB/SQL in several programming languages.
 This repository demonstrates just one of these many possibilities.

+The Azure Function code is in the **/CosmosSqlChangeFeedV3** directory in this repository, while the Python CosmosDB client code is in the **/py** directory.

 ## Data Flow in this Demonstration App

 - Python client CLI program generates and upserts randomized North Carolina